MongoDB

 The following metrics are collected from the serverStatus command and are published once per monitored server host.

-Server instance information Copied
+Server instance information metrics Copied

 Metric Type Unit Dimensions Description